 - Make sure children go to bed to sleep and not be distracted by TVs or computer games.

 - Allow plenty of time to get to the academy in a morning

 - Make arrangements with family or friends to help or share the responsibility especially if you have more than one school to go to

 - Talk to the your child’s teacher or a member of our leadership team if you are having problems getting your child to the academy on time.

-Parents/carers are not entitled to remove children from the academy for holidays or for any other reason as a right.
-The academy will not automatically authorise holidays simply on the grounds of a parent/carer being unable to take time off from their employment during the academy’s holidays.
+Families are not entitled to remove children from the academy for holidays or for any other reason as a right.
+The academy will not automatically authorise holidays simply on the grounds of a family member being unable to take time off from their employment during the academy’s holidays.